greendog99/greendog-rails-template/README.md

 Create a new Rails application as normal, specifying the path to the template script with the **-m** flag:

-`rails new appname -m /tmp/greendog-rails-template/template.rb`
+`rails new appname -d mysql -m /tmp/greendog-rails-template/template.rb`

 Start the rails server with `rails s` and browse to `http://localhost:3000/demos/text` and `http://localhost:3000/demos/grid`.